-- 1. Aperson is guilty of aggravated sexual abuse in the fourth degree when: - (a) He or she inserts a foreign object in the vagina, urethra, penis or rectum of another person and the other person is incapable of consent by reason of some factor other than being less than seventeen years old; or - (b) He or she inserts a finger in the vagina, urethra, penis or rectum of another person causing physical injury to such person and such person is incapable of consent by reason of some factor other than being less than seventeen years old. - 2.
-Conduct performed for a valid medical purpose does not violate the provisions of this section.
+- 1) A person is guilty of aggravated sexual abuse in the fourth degree when: - a) They insert a foreign object in the vagina, urethra, penis or rectum of another person and the other person is incapable of consent by reason of some factor other than being less than seventeen years old; or - b) They insert a finger in the vagina, urethra, penis or rectum of another person causing physical injury to such person and such person is incapable of consent by reason of some factor other than being less than seventeen years old. - 2) Conduct performed for a valid medical purpose does not violate the provisions of this section.
 Aggravated sexual abuse in the fourth degree is a class E felony.

-§ 130.66 Aggravated sexual abuse in the third degree.
+\$130.66 Aggravated sexual abuse in the third degree.

-- 1. A person is guilty of aggravated sexual abuse in the third degree when he inserts a foreign object in the vagina, urethra, penis or rectum of another person: - (a) By forcible compulsion; or - (b) When the other person is incapable of consent by reason of being physically helpless; or - (c) When the other person is less than eleven years old. - 2.
-Aperson is guilty of aggravated sexual abuse in the third degree when he or she inserts a foreign object in the vagina, urethra, penis or rectum of another person causing physical injury to such person and such person is incapable of consent by reason of being mentally disabled or mentally incapacitated. - 3.
-Conduct performed for a valid medical purpose does not violate the provisions of this section.
-Aggravated sexual abuse in the third degree is a class D felony.
+- 1) A person is guilty of aggravated sexual abuse in the third degree when he inserts a foreign object in the vagina, urethra, penis or rectum of another person: - a) By forcible compulsion; or - b) When the other person is incapable of consent by reason of being physically helpless; or - c) When the other person is less than eleven years old. - 2) A person is guilty of aggravated sexual abuse in the third degree when They insert a foreign object in the vagina, urethra, penis or rectum of another person causing physical injury to such person and such person is incapable of consent by reason of being mentally disabled or mentally incapacitated.

-$\S 130.67 Aggravated sexual abuse in the second degree.$

-- 1. A person is guilty of aggravated sexual abuse in the second degree when he inserts a finger in the vagina, ure thra, penis, or rectum of another person causing physical injury to such person: - (a) By forcible compulsion; or - (b) When the other person is incapable of consent by reason of being physically helpless; or - (c) When the other person is less than eleven years old. - 2.
-Conduct performed for a valid medical purpose does not violate the provisions of this section.
+- 3) Conduct performed for a valid medical purpose does not violate the provisions of this section.
+Aggravated sexual abuse in the third degree is a class D felony. - § 130.67 Aggravated sexual abuse in the second degree. - 1) A person is guilty of aggravated sexual abuse in the second degree when he inserts a finger in the vagina, urethra, penis, or rectum of another person causing physical injury to such person: - a) By forcible compulsion; or - b) When the other person is incapable of consent by reason of being physically helpless; or - c) When the other person is less than eleven years old. - 2) Conduct performed for a valid medical purpose does not violate the provisions of this section.
 Aggravated sexual abuse in the second degree is a class C felony.